ga-dc/pbj-project2-code-review/readme.md

 # Project 2 Code Review

 We will be doing a code review on each others projects!
-We'll be breaking up into groups of 4.
+We'll be breaking up into groups of 2.

-Each group will be further subdivided into 2 pair programming teams for this exercise.

 # Objective
 - This is not a time in which to implement new features.